appcelerator-forks/TiPopover/README.md

 - by @skypanther as a largely rewritten fork of https://github.com/mattapperson/TiPopover/
 - published at https://github.com/skypanther/TiPopover

-Works on iPhone, iPod, and should work on iPad & Android but they're having some issues at the moment
+Works on iPhone, iPod, and iPad.
+Android in the works.

 Create like:
 ```